John Reed Jr.: Biography

 Reed was elected a member of the American Antiquarian Society in 1814, and a Fellow of the American Academy of Arts and Sciences in 1830.

 He was elected as a Federalist to the Thirteenth and Fourteenth Congresses (March 4, 1813 – March 3, 1817); elected to the Seventeenth through Twenty-third Congresses; elected as an Anti-Masonic candidate to the Twenty-fourth Congress, and elected as a Whig to the Twenty-fifth and Twenty-sixth Congresses (March 4, 1821 – March 3, 1841).
 He was chairman of the Committee on Revisal and Unfinished Business (Twenty-second Congress).
 He declined to be candidate for reelection in 1840.

-He was the 17th Lieutenant Governor of Massachusetts (1845–1851).
+He was the 17th lieutenant governor of Massachusetts (1845–1851).

 Reed died in West Bridgewater, Plymouth County, Massachusetts.
 Interment was in Mount Prospect Cemetery, Bridgewater, Massachusetts.

-Reed was the son of John Reed Sr.